 In return, you can enjoy Portugal’s year-round excellent weather, incredible coastline, and all the hiking and surfing opportunities you could want.
 Portugal offers an exciting, late-night lifestyle and excellent food, not to mention treats such as affordable wine and pastel de nata at every bakery.

 Bordering Spain, with easy access to countries such as Morocco, France, and the UK, Portugal, offers plenty to explore nearby and within its borders.

 With Croatia’s new residence visa, specifically aimed at attracting remote workers to Croatia, there’s never been a better time to consider remote working from there.
-Shot to fame amongst tourists after the Game of Thrones series, it didn’t take long for remote workers to realise the advantages of being based in Croatia.
+Croatia shot to fame amongst tourists after the Game of Thrones series and it didn’t take long for remote workers to realise the advantages of being based there.

 Lovers of history and food will be very happy here, not to mention the stretches of impressive coastline, stunning architecture, and a relatively low cost of living.
 It’s no wonder that digital nomads have fallen in love with this country.